abrazinskas/Copycat-abstractive-opinion-summarizer/preprocessing/README.md

 export PYTHONPATH=root_path:$PYTHONPATH
 ```

-From the root directory execute the following command (reverse the formatting).
+From the root directory execute the following command (undo the formatting).

 ```
 python -m luigi